purton-tech/barricade/README.md

 | SKIP_AUTH_FOR | Mandatory | Comma separated list of paths that are not to be authenticated |
 | MAX_PAYLOAD_SIZE | Optional | The maximum data size of a request we will proxy |

-## Hcaptcha
+## hCaptcha

-If enabled [Invisible hCaptcha](https://docs.hcaptcha.com/invisible/) will be used on all form submit buttons.
-This should provide protect against bot attacks and mitigate password stuffing, account enumeration as well as brute force attacks.
+If enabled [Invisible hCaptcha](https://docs.hcaptcha.com/invisible/) will be used on all form submit buttons. hCaptcha claims to stop malicious bots and protect user privacy.

+Even if you have OTP switched on which will stop password stuffing and brute force attacks, hCaptcha can be used as a defence in depth measure.

 | Name  | Type | Description |
 | ---- | ---- | ---- |